 3. No Customer Support and Updates

-If you are facing problems with a free theme, you will not able to get any customer support from the company because you are not paying a single penny to them.
+If you are facing problems with a free theme, you will not able to get any customer support from the company.
+And guess why.
+You’re right!
+Because it’s a free theme!

 However, there are some theme developers who will provide an update for a free theme.
-But there is a possibility that until that time you will lose your site.
+But there are chances that you may lose your site by then.